epita-cs2/OpenSK--Makerdiary/docs/install.md

 ```

 When plugging in the USB key in bootloader mode (DFU mode), the following line should appear in `lsusb`.
+This indicates that the USB is UF2 bootloader, otherwise would be open DFU.

 ```shell
 $ lsusb